jeanluclariviere/gitlab-copy/README.md

 # Summary
 Gitlab-copy is a tool to help facilitate the copying of projects from one gitlab environment to another.
-It decided early on in the project to forgo the use of the `xanzy/go-gitlab` library as their import service is non-functioning.
+I decided early on to forgo the use of the `xanzy/go-gitlab` library as their import service is non-functioning.

 # Installation
 ```